inzaghidev/Inzaghis-Sites/README.md

 # Inzaghi's Sites
-This Repository is for storing for all Source Codes from Inzaghi's Sites.
+This Repository is for storing all Source Codes from Inzaghi's Sites.

 ![Inzaghi's Sites](/public_html/images/inzaghis-sites-by-inzaghis-group-corp.png)